P1sec/MCC_MNC/README.md

 Scrap available information on the Internet related to:
 - mobile network operators (such as MCC, MNC, brand, network type, countries of operation...)
 - countries (such as country name, 2 and 3-chars ISO codes, sovereignity, tld...)
-- international dialplan (such as msisdn prefix and associated countries)
+- international dialplan (such as msisdn prefix and associated countries, signaling point codes...)

 And generate re-engineered JSON and Python dictionnaries from them.